Christy and Patrick Lohof raise 65 Red Angus-based beef cattle near Otter, Montana. The cattle…

 In 2014, a 5-acre pasture in Culver and the acreage in Bend were certified organic and 40 acres in Culver were planted to alfalfa and certified transitional-organic.
 In 2015, the first goats and sheep were purchased, 12 more acres of certified organic pasture were leased in Culver and Golden Eagle Organics began rotationally grazing and selling meat.
 After four years of growth, many factors–including the hour-plus commute for Brian, a family illness (Brian’s Dad) and the economics of hay farming–made it clear that a major tweak in the farm plan was necessary.
 In 2018, the haying operation was terminated, new livestock were purchased and the grazing operation was relocated to Bend.
 To accommodate the flerd (flock + herd), which is now at about 50 ewes and 25 does, two additional pasture properties were leased near the farm, both of which are now being transitioned for organic certification.

-Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW lamb and goat meat (chevon) are available at the NorthWest Crossing Saturday Farmers’ Market in Bend, OR, at Central Oregon Locavore or directly from the farm on the northeast side of Bend.
+Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW lamb and goat meat (chevon) and Certified Animal Welfare Approved by AGW eggs are available at the NorthWest Crossing Saturday Farmers’ Market in Bend, OR, at Central Oregon Locavore or directly from the farm on the northeast side of Bend.
 For more information, visit goldeneagleorganics.com.
-Contact Brian Lepore at email@example.com and 541-214-5467.
+Contact Brian Lepore at firstname.lastname@example.org and 541-214-5467.
 To keep up with the latest farm happenings, follow them on Facebook.